isuhendro/data-science-beginner/README.md

 * High school student who is learning matrices should be ahead of us, because X1, Y1, X2, Y2, M are all matrices.
 Why needs to be matrices?
 First, the input X is very likely to be multidimensional.
 Second, we need to have lot of sample records

 ### Give Me Example?!
+Let's say we want to build house prediction price model.
+What are the historical data we need to have?

 ## Typical / Basic Implementation